conda-forge/status/README.md

 The [status page](https://conda-forge.org/status/) will automatically fetch the issues and render them as incidents.

+When the incident is resolved, close the issue and the status page will return to normal.

 ## History

 This repository used to serve a Github Pages site with all the incident,